 What can you do as a rabbit owner if you notice your rabbit is not happy?
 The first thing you should do is address any possible physical issues.
 A trip to the vet can help uncover illness or injury your rabbit might be hiding.
 If she has a UTI or tooth abscess it will rightly make her a little grumpy!

 If you are confident it’s not physical, the next area to address is her environment.
 Does he have enough space to run and jump?
-At the minimum your rabbit should have access to 35 square feet of space.
+At the minimum, your rabbit should have access to 35 square feet of space.
 Just like humans, rabbits can be bored.
 Try adding some new things to her cage – a cat tunnel or tube for hiding, a box of shredded paper or dirt for digging, a low chair or bench for jumping on and off.
 Is the space secure?
 Could other household animals, like a dog or cat, be stressing your rabbit?
 If he is kept outside is the space secure from predators and does he have a solid, enclosed space he can hide in and feel safe? click here to learn more about setting up an outside space for rabbits

 Want to learn more about “speaking” rabbit?
 Click here to read my article on rabbit body language!